kraimbaud/kubernetes-training/doc/exercises/persistence.md

 # Persistence Exercises
-For this exercise you will need to create a cluster with only using only one master and one worker.
+For this exercise you will need to create a cluster with only one master and one worker.
 The master shouldn't be schedulable for Pods.

 Create `n3` namespace and deploy this [wordpress mysql app](resources/ex3-wordpress-mysql.yaml) in your K8s cluster.